contentauth/c2pa-python/docs/selective-manifests.md

 ## Working with archives

 A `Builder` represents a **working store**: a manifest that is being assembled but has not yet been signed.
 Archives serialize this working store (definition + resources) to a `.c2pa` binary format, allowing to save, transfer, or resume the work later.
-For more background on working stores and archives, see [Working stores](https://opensource.contentauthenticity.org/docs/rust-sdk/docs/working-stores).
+For more background on working stores and archives, see [Working stores and archives](working-stores.md).

 There are two distinct types of archives, sharing the same binary format but being conceptually different: builder archives (working store archives) and ingredient archives.